 If you have any questions or doubts regarding your grades, you can request the course instructor's explanation.
-If the problem cannot be resolved with the instructor, you can file an appeal to the Discovery Program within a deadline.
+You can also file an appeal to the Discovery Program within a deadline.
 See "Grades Appeal" section of the Discovery Program Rules & Regulations for further information.